-SUBJECT
+TO: Regional Director

+FROM: National Wildlife Refuge System, Pacific Region

+Washington Maritime National Wildlife Refuge Complex

-RE: Jamestown S’Klallam Tribe’s (Tribe) Letter dated March 18, 2019.
+SUBJECT: Jamestown S’Klallam Tribe’s (Tribe) Letter dated March 18, 2019.

+DATE: April 2019

 DISCUSSON

 The letter received from Chairman Allen, dated March 18, 2019, provided several incorrect assertions regarding our comments related to the aquaculture permit process.
 Clarification related to each of the letter’s statements is as follows:

-Assertion: “For several decades prior to 2005, Pacific oyster cultivation occurred on the site of our Washington State DNR lease and Refuge managers at that time had no objection to the size and scale of our operations”
+Assertion: “For several decades prior to 2005, Pacific oyster cultivation occurred on the site of our Washington State Department of Natural Resources (DNR) lease and Refuge managers at that time had no objection to the size and scale of our operations.”

-Response: Given that aquaculture leases generally cover a ten year period and prior leases did not require the same Federal, State and County permits as the current application, past opportunities to comment on the leasing process has been limited.
-The US Fish and Wildlife Service (USFWS) has shared concerns regarding aquaculture in this location multiple times throughout the years, including (most recently):
+Response: Given that aquaculture leases generally cover a ten year period and prior leases did not require the same federal, state, and county permits as the current application, opportunities to comment prior to 2005, when the farm was closed due to issue with water quality, have been limited.
+Since the lease was renewed in 2007, the U.S. Fish and Wildlife Service (Service) has shared concerns regarding aquaculture in this location multiple times throughout the years, including (most recently):

-2007: Exhibit B of lease agreement 20-A13012 states, The Tribe will try to “plan work in the Bay from May 15–July 30 when cultivation activities will be least disruptive to the use of the Bay by Brant and other waterfowl.”
+2007: Exhibit B of lease agreement 20-A13012 from 2007 states, based on comments from the Service, that “The Tribe will try to ‘plan work in the Bay from May 15–July 30 when cultivation activities will be least disruptive to the use of the Bay by Brant and other waterfowl’.”

-2006: A letter from DNR) to Minterbrook Oyster, a contractor working for the tribe, regarding the harvest of remaining oysters from the Tribe’s lease states, “After consultation with the US Fish and Wildlife Service”…“harvest was acceptable as long as 1.
-Oysters were harvested by hand and 2.
-Harvest would start after May 1 when spring use of the bay by brants is beginning to lessen.”
+2006: A letter from DNR to Minterbrook Oyster, a contractor working for the tribe, regarding the harvest of oysters that were not harvested by Tribe prior to the 2005 site closure, states, “After consultation with the U.S. Fish and Wildlife Service” Minterbrook Oyster could harvest the remaining oysters from the Tribe’s lease under contract with the Tribe “as long as (1) oysters were harvested by hand, and (2) harvest would start after May 1 when spring use of the bay by brants is beginning to lessen.”

-2006: Notes from a meeting with the Tribe’s staff (re: using the lease for geoduck) record the Refuge Manager and Biotech expressed concerns about impacts to wildlife and purpose, eelgrass, and invertebrates.
+2006: Notes from a meeting with the Tribe’s staff (re: using the lease for geoduck) record that the Refuge Manager and Biotech from Dungeness National Wildlife Refuge expressed concerns about impacts to wildlife and purpose, eelgrass, and invertebrates.
 Refuge staff also shared concerns regarding impacts on birds from the timing of planting and harvesting.
 The Refuge Manager stated that he would rather see no aquaculture in the bay.

-1990: Letter from the Refuge Manager to DNR, emphasized the importance of the area for wintering and migrating waterfowl.
-Requested a provision that the “oyster operation be conducted in such a manner as to minimize interference with waterfowl and public use.”
+1990: A letter from the Refuge Manager to DNR emphasized the importance of the area for wintering and migrating waterfowl.
+The Refuge Manager requested a provision that the “oyster operation be conducted in such a manner as to minimize interference with waterfowl and public use.”

-1983: Letter from Ecological Services Field Supervisor to Clallam County regarding the previous lease held on this location, requested “harvest only be allowed May 1–September 30 to avoid the greatest waterfowl concentrations”
+1983: A letter from Ecological Services Field Supervisor to Clallam County regarding the previous lease held on this location requested “harvest only be allowed May 1–September 30 to avoid the greatest waterfowl concentrations.”

-Assertion: “…activities associated with oyster cultivation are noticeably absent from the 2013 Dungeness Wildlife Comprehensive Conservation Plan…”
+Assertion: “Activities associated with oyster cultivation are noticeably absent from the 2013 Dungeness Wildlife Comprehensive Conservation Plan [CCP]…”